 - the establishment of a foreign-invested domestic enterprise by a foreign investor, who thereafter (i) enters into an agreement via that foreign-invested domestic enterprise to purchase the assets of a domestic enterprise and starts operating those assets, or (ii) purchases the shares of a domestic enterprise in the name of that foreign-invested domestic enterprise; and

 - the direct purchase by a foreign investor of the assets of a domestic enterprise, which assets are then used to invest in and establish a foreign-invested enterprise for the operation of those assets.

-Elsewhere, the Notice defines "foreign investors" to include investors in Hong Kong, Macau and Taiwan.
+Elsewhere, the Notice defines "foreign investors" to include investors in Hong Kong SAR, Macau SAR and Taiwan.

 It is debatable whether the Notice covers:

 - the sale of shares in a foreign-invested domestic enterprise by one foreign investor to another where the overall foreign shareholding percentage in the domestic enterprise remains unchanged; or

 - traditional "green-field investment", at least insofar as such investment is conducted without the acquisition of the assets of a domestic enterprise.